EasyScreenCast/EasyScreenCast/RELEASING.md

 # Releasing

-1. Set the correct version in `package.json` and increase the extension version in `metadata.json`.
+1.  increase the extension version in `metadata.json`. and run `npm --no-git-tag-version version 1.8.0`.
     Run `npm install`.

 2. Update `CHANGELOG.md` with version and release date.
 Make sure all issues / PRs are listed.
 Update the link for "full changelog".

 3. Commit `metadata.json`, `package.json` and `package-lock.json` and
-    `CHANGELOG.md` ("Prepare release 1.7.1").
+    `CHANGELOG.md` ("Prepare release 1.8.0").

-4. Rename current "next" milestone, create a new "next" one: <https://github.com/EasyScreenCast/EasyScreenCast/milestones>
+4. Rename current "next" milestone to "1.8.0", create a new "next" one: <https://github.com/EasyScreenCast/EasyScreenCast/milestones>

-5. Create a tag and push: e.g. `git tag 1.4.0 && git push origin tag 1.4.0`
+5. Create a tag and push: e.g. `git tag 1.8.0 && git push origin tag 1.8.0`

 6. Build locally `make zip-file`